-To power down the ICE-100B emulator:
+To power down the emulator:

 - 1. Shut down (exit) CrossCore Embedded Studio or VisualDSP++. - 2.
 Disconnect the USB cable between the emulator and the PC. - 3.
-Power down the target board. - The PWR LED (power LED) lights green when power is applied and the board is not in hibernate state. - 4.
+Power down the target board. - 4.
 The emulator can now be removed from the target.

-For custom processor boards still in design, refer to an Engineer-to-Engineer Note, "Analog Devices JTAG Emulation Technical Reference (EE-68)", available from the Analog Devices Web site.
-This document is a technical reference for implementing the JTAG interface on your target.
+For custom processor boards still in design, refer to an Engineer-to-Engineer Note, "Analog Devices JTAG/SWD Emulation Technical Reference (EE-68)", available from the Analog Devices Web site.
+This document is a technical reference for implementing the JTAG/SWD interface on your target.

 Now the emulator hardware is ready to be used in conjunction with CCES or VisualDSP++ to debug a processor target system.
-Refer to "Configurator Software" for more information.
+Refer to Configurator Software for more information.